-A key phrase in the movie Scarface (1983) is a Spiritual choice towards Light.
+A key phrase in the movie Scarface (1983), director Brian De Palma, is a Spiritual choice towards Light.

-However, in America, he doesn’t want to work as a dishwasher, and his ambitions lead him into the world of the mafia.
+However, in America, he doesn’t want to work as a dishwasher, and his ambitions lead him into the mafia world.

 Above all, he doesn’t murder people based only on suspicions but instead prefers to double-check and only after that to make tough decisions.